 Hacks to Eliminate Green Mildew

-Green mildew is a powdery, foul-smelling fungus that grows on the corners and upper edges of metal and acrylic tubs and might cause wheezing, nasal congestion, or sinus attacks.
-But, you can easily remove green mildew with one of the ways mentioned below.
+Green mildew is a powdery, foul-smelling fungus that grows on the corners and upper edges of metal and acrylic tubs.
+This mildew can cause wheezing, nasal congestion, or sinus attacks.

 5. Spray Hydrogen Peroxide

-Spray concentrated hydrogen peroxide solution on the surface of the mildew, and scrub it using a soft scrub pad or a scouring brush.
-It will loosen the mildew and drain it out.
+Spray concentrated hydrogen peroxide solution on the mildew, and scrub it using a soft scrub pad or a scouring brush.
+Later, rinse the tub using clean water.

 6. Use Bleach